amd/node-scraper/README.md

 # Error Scraper
-Error scraper is a tool which performs automated data collection and analysis for the purposes of system debug.
+Error Scraper is a tool which performs automated data collection and analysis for the purposes of system debug.

 ## Installation
 ### Install From Source